Safety

 Increasing Safety Performance in Offices and Warehouses

 The key with all three of these safety programs is to allow those who work closely with workers and understand the safety precautions and behaviors specific to their environment to give out safety awards as needed.
 This takes the burden off of a safety coordinator or Human Resources Manager to develop goals and implement a full blown safety incentive program targeted towards specific groups needing to improve safety performance.
-Though a safety incentive programs may be worth implementing down the line, these simple and straightforward safety programs can help increase safety in the workplace on a smaller scale.
+Though safety incentive programs may be worth implementing down the line, these simple and straightforward safety programs can help increase safety in the workplace on a smaller scale.

 Leave a Comment